orcunbalcilar/selenium-webcomponent/README.md

 Getting Started

-This library aims to provide modular page component structure by initiliazing nested components in page/component classes.
-This way, you can split your functions and elements into component and make your code cleaner.
+This library aims
+to provide modular page component structure by initializing nested components in page/component classes.
+This way, you can split your functions and elements into components and make your code cleaner.